apache-spark-on-k8s/kubernetes-HDFS/charts/README.md

 # HDFS charts
 Helm charts for launching HDFS daemons in a K8s cluster.
-Note that the HDFS charts are currently being heavily revised and are subject to change.
+Note that the HDFS charts are currently in pre-alpha quality.
+They are also being heavily revised and are subject to change.

 # Prerequisite